National Cancer Survivors Day

 There isn't a cure for MBC yet

 The treatments beat cancer into submission and then the tests look carefully to see if any stray cells are left.
 But our tests are still unable to examine every cell in the body.
 Once cancer has slipped the bonds of our immune system and is able to run rampant over parts of our bodies and then more parts of our bodies, there is no actual cure.
-Yes, people with early-stage cancer can live the rest of their natural lives with No Evidence of Disease (NED) and I hope many are in that category, several of my family members included.
+Yes, people with early-stage cancer can live the rest of their natural lives with (NED) and I hope many are in that category, several of my family members included.

 But that's just not the whole story.